Strimzi Documentation Contributor Guide

 The main Strimzi documentation is maintained in the /documentation folder of the Strimzi Operators repository.
 The documentation folder is split into category folders to manage the content.

-Documentation category folders contain files related to Strimzi guides (Deploying, Overview, Using), and the files that provide the content for one or more of these guides – assemblies and modules.
+The folders contain files related to Strimzi guides and the files that provide the content for one or more of these guides – assemblies and modules.
 Assemblies, which usually encapsulate a feature or process, bring the related content contained in modules together.
+An assembly is like a sub-section or chapter in a book.
+A module contain a procedure, concepts or reference content.

 1.3.1.
 Strimzi Overview guide